Motoo Kimura: Life and work

 Kimura worked on a wide spectrum of theoretical population genetics problems, many of them in collaboration with Takeo Maruyama.
 He introduced the "infinite alleles", "infinite sites", and "stepwise" models of mutation, all of which would be used widely as the field of molecular evolution grew alongside the number of available peptide and genetic sequences.
 The stepwise mutation model is a "ladder model" that can be applied to electrophoresis studies where homologous proteins differ by whole units of charge.
 An early statement of his approach was published in 1960, in his An Introduction to Population Genetics.
 He also contributed an important review article on the ongoing controversy over genetic load in 1961.

 1968 marked a turning point in Kimura's career.
 In that year he introduced the neutral theory of molecular evolution, the idea that, at the molecular level, the large majority of genetic change is neutral with respect to natural selection—making genetic drift a primary factor in evolution.
 The field of molecular biology was expanding rapidly, and there was growing tension between advocates of the expanding reductionist field and scientists in organismal biology, the traditional domain of evolution.
 The neutral theory was immediately controversial, receiving support from many molecular biologists and attracting opposition from many evolutionary biologists.
+The palaeontologist George Gaylord Simpson and the ornithologist Ernst Walter Mayr were particularly critical of neutral theory.

 Kimura spent the rest of his life developing and defending the neutral theory.
 As James Crow put it, "much of Kimura's early work turned out to be pre-adapted for use in the quantitative study of neutral evolution".
 As new experimental techniques and genetic knowledge became available, Kimura expanded the scope of the neutral theory and created mathematical methods for testing it against the available evidence.
 Kimura produced a monograph on the neutral theory in 1983, The Neutral Theory of Molecular Evolution, and also worked to promote the theory through popular writings such as My Views on Evolution, a book that became a best-seller in Japan.

 Though difficult to test against alternative selection-centered hypotheses, the neutral theory has become part of modern approaches to molecular evolution.

 In 1992, Kimura received the Darwin Medal from the Royal Society, and the following year he was made a Foreign Member of the Royal Society.